lanl/CLAMR/README.md

 make

-Two executables are currently built
+Six executables are currently built.
+The first four are "standalone" versions which run one implementation of the routines

+clamr: Calls the MPI/GPU versions of each call.
+Option to check the results against other verisons

 clamr_gpuonly: Calls the GPU versions of each call.
 Option to check the results against the cpu calls